kirillkh/xword_constructor/README.md

 # xword_constructor
 Constructs crosswords using the NRPA algorithm (Monte Carlo Tree Search): http://www.chrisrosin.com/rosin-ijcai11.pdf

-Crossword problem is read from the problem.xword file in the current directory.
-Most customization parameters are currently hardcoded as constants in constructor.rs.
-Currently lacks time limit functionality (will perform NRPA_ITERS iterations at each one of NRPA_LEVEL levels of recursion).

 Running instructions:

 1. install Rust and Cargo